 According to Small Business Trends, businesses that offer WiFi marketing to increase sales had a success rate of 72 percent.
 50% of guests spend more money when they stay and use guest WiFi, and this doesn’t even include the percentage of guests that come back when they receive email communications.

-WiFi marketing drives new traffic, increases the amount that visitors spend when they visit restaurants and improves customer loyalty which can drive revenue up by at least 25%.
+WiFi marketing drives new traffic, increases the amount that visitors spend when they visit restaurants, and improves customer loyalty which can drive revenue up by at least 25%.

 Bad customer service

 Did you know that after one poor experience with a brand, 71% of guests won’t visit ever again?
 Losing just one customer can be costly, so it’s important to look at the bigger customer experience picture.
-If one puzzle piece is missing, a restaurant could receive significant losses.

 Even if a location is popular and business is booming, customer satisfaction should be taken seriously.
-Regardless of the food, drinks, and atmosphere, customer experience is the most important component to improve your restaurant customer satisfaction.
+Regardless of the food, drinks, and atmosphere, customer experience is the most important component to improve your restaurant’s customer satisfaction.

 Bad environment